openhive-network/wax-doc/src/interfaces/transaction-and-operation/index.md

   - **body**: The content body.
   - **json_metadata**: Additional metadata in JSON format.

-You can find a full list of possible of operations and their fields in the [`Hive Wiki`](https://gitlab.syncad.com/hive/wax/-/wikis/interfaces/operation).
+You can find a full list of possible of operations and their fields in the [Hive Wiki](https://gitlab.syncad.com/hive/wax/-/wikis/interfaces/operation).

 ## Implementation Note: Why use Protobuf?